|Search for study unit:||ECTS||1||1A||1||2|

 Due to the timing of optional and elective courses, credit accumulation per semester / academic year may vary.

-A Bachelor of Public Health Nursing is a health promotion expert.
-The objective of the studies is to provide the competence that a public health nurse needs in his or her work.
-The task of a public health nurse who has completed these studies is to promote the health of individuals, families, work and other communities, the population and the environment.
+A Bachelor of Nursing is a health promotion expert.
+The objective of the studies is to provide the competence that a nurse needs in his or her work.
+The task of a nurse who has completed these studies is to promote the health of individuals, families, work and other communities, the population and the environment.
 Another objective of the studies is to respond to the increasing complexity of health issues, to challenges brought along by technological development and to internationalization.
 In addition, the service structure’s shift towards outpatient care requires high-quality, comprehensive and multiprofessional competence and cooperation from future health care professionals.
 To work in the profession, you need a solid faculty for ethical, critical and professional thought and decision-making.
-Expertise encompasses the ability to develop and revise operations based on research results, follow evidence-based public health nursing, work as an entrepreneur, handle international duties, influence social issues and engage in life-long learning.
-Public health nurses work in various private and public social and health care services, in the third sector or as an entrepreneur.
-Public health nurses carry out independent health promotion expert work in cooperation with various professional groups.
+Expertise encompasses the ability to develop and revise operations based on research results, follow evidence-based nursing, work as an entrepreneur, handle international duties, influence social issues and engage in life-long learning.
+Nurses work in various private and public social and health care services, in the third sector or as an entrepreneur.
+Nurses carry out independent expert work in cooperation with various professional groups.

-The curriculum of the Degree Programme in Public Health Nursing is based on the following regulations:
+The curriculum of the Degree Programme in Nursing is based on the following regulations:

-- The National Qualifications Framework (NQF) (www.minedu.fi/OPM), level 6
+- The National Qualifications Framework (NQF), level 6

 The studies comprise:

-The objective of professional studies is for students to internalize the principles of ethically high-quality procedures and the promotion of health and well-being.
-Students will become acquainted with the key issues and applications of public health nursing, as well as their scientific foundation, so that they are capable of working independently in the profession and as an entrepreneur in the field.
+The objective of professional studies is for students to internalize the principles of ethically high-quality procedures of nursing.
+Students will become acquainted with the key issues and applications of nursing, as well as their scientific foundation, so that they are capable of working independently in the profession and as an entrepreneur in the field.
 Professional studies build on health sciences knowledge, which students can link to the core knowledge from other disciplines essential to their profession.
 Part of the professional studies are linked to R&D, in which students demonstrate their capacity for independent work and their ability to use research-based information with a critical perspective.

 COMPETENCE TRACKS, SPECIALIZED FIELDS AND QUALIFICATIONS

 Only a licensed professional, who has completed a degree in nursing, may work as a public health nurse (Health Care Professionals Act 559/1994).
 After graduation, students may submit an application for the right to practice as a licensed health care professional to the National Supervisory Authority for Welfare and Health (Valvira).
-The professional title is “public health nurse”.
+The professional title is “nurse”.

 Students participate in the planning of teaching and its implementation in different working groups.
 They assess their learning and provide feedback on the planning and implementation of teaching regarding individual courses and towards the end of their studies.
 Student feedback is taken into account when developing education.